Kohli and Rahul lead India to win over Australia at ICC Cricket World Cup

 Ishan Kishan chased a wide delivery in the first over and was out caught at slip off Starc for a golden duck.
 It was Starc’s 50th wicket in ODI World Cups.

-Five balls later, Rohit Sharma was out lbw to Josh Hazlewood (3-38).
-The Indian skipper reviewed, but the decision stayed in Australia’s favour.
+Five balls later, Rohit Sharma was out LBW to Josh Hazlewood (3-38).
+The Indian skipper reviewed but the decision stayed in Australia’s favour.
 Sharma was out for a six-ball duck.

-Shreyas Iyer made it three ducks among the top four Indian batters, when he drove straight to cover three balls later.
+Shreyas Iyer made it three ducks among the top four Indian batters when he drove straight to cover three balls later.
 The scorecard now read an astonishing two runs for three wickets.

 Australia could have strengthened its grip on the game – perhaps fatally for India – but Marsh dropped Kohli on 12 in the eighth over.
 Kohli pulled one off Hazlewood, but Marsh could not complete the running catch despite making ample ground.